-- LI TGN 06/19 (2019); - > SNH Guidance v.2.2 (2017).
+- LI TGN 06/19 (2019); SNH Guidance v.2.2 (2017).

 The verified photomontages produced for this EIAR are classified as 'Type 4 Visualisations' in the LI TGN 06/19 (2019), meaning that the visualisations maintain the following qualities.
-The Proposed turbines modelled in the photomontages are proportionately scaled within a topographic model from the specific locations where the photographic imagery is captured, i.e. the 'viewpoints'.
-The Proposed turbines and topographic model are then carefully positioned and scaled within the landscape view presented in each photomontage (to 90° and 53.5° horizontal fields of view, as prescribed by the SNH Guidance v.2.2 (2017) and LI TGN 06/19 (2019).
-The modelling of the Proposed turbines in the topographical model (known as the 'wireline') is generated by software using input co-ordinates of the turbine locations, viewpoint locations and the turbine specifications of the Proposed turbines presented.
+The proposed turbines modelled in the photomontages are proportionately scaled within a topographic model from the specific locations where the photographic imagery is captured, i.e. the 'viewpoints'.
+The turbines and topographic model are then carefully positioned and scaled within the landscape view presented in each photomontage (to 90° and 53.5° horizontal fields of view, as prescribed by the SNH Guidance v.2.2 (2017) and LI TGN 06/19 (2019).
+The modelling of turbines in the topographical model (known as the 'wireline') is generated by software using input co-ordinates of the turbine locations, viewpoint locations and the turbine specifications of the turbines presented.

-The views presented in the Photomontage Booklet include a range of distances and geographic perspectives, and the images used for photomontages represent differing atmospheric conditions.
+The views presented in the EIAR Volume 2: Photomontage Booklet include a range of distances and geographic perspectives, and the images used for photomontages represent differing atmospheric conditions.
 Although it is not reasonable to control the weather, all images were captured when weather was sufficient to enable clear and long-ranging visibility in the direction of the Proposed Project from selected viewpoints.

-It is expected that the Proposed turbines should appear differently in the landscape depending on factors such as time of day, weather conditions and the location of the observer.
-Accordingly, the photomontages produced for this LVIA aimed to realistically represent the Proposed Project while considering the Proposed turbines contrast against the backdrop of the sky and landscape.
-The Proposed turbines presented in the photomontages have been coloured in such a way that ensures sufficient contrast for purposes of visual impact assessment, whilst at the same time balancing the intention to present the photomontages as 'life-like' visualisations.
+It is expected that the proposed turbines should appear differently in the landscape depending on factors such as time of day, weather conditions and the location of the observer.
+Accordingly, the photomontages produced for this LVIA aimed to realistically represent the Proposed Project while considering the turbines' contrast against the backdrop of the sky and landscape.
+The turbines presented in the photomontages have been coloured in such a way that ensures sufficient contrast for purposes of visual impact assessment, whilst at the same time balancing the intention to present the photomontages as 'life-like' visualisations.

-As reported previously in Section 1.2 the essential aspect of the Proposed Project are the Proposed turbines.
-The Photomontages visualisations in the Photomontage Booklet focus on the Proposed turbines only and do not include other infrastructure elements, as they are generally not seen at this scale.
-There is one instance where other infrastructure will be visible from a viewpoint - VP3.
-Illustrations of this other infrastructure as seen from Viewpoint 3 are provided in Section 14.7.3.2.2 Chapter 14 to aid discussion of the visual effects.
+As reported previously in Section 1.2 the essential aspect of the Proposed Project are the proposed turbines.
+The photomontage visualisations in the Photomontage Booklet focus on the proposed turbines only and do not include other infrastructure elements, as they are generally not seen at this scale.

-1.6.1 Viewpoint Selection
+1.6.1 Photomontage Viewpoint Selection

-The viewpoints, or locations of photomontage imagery capture, were selected following the DoEHLG 2006 Guidelines, GLVIA3 (LI & IEMA, 2013) and SNH Guidance v.2.2 (2017).
-The selection of viewpoints is designed to provide a representative range of views of the Proposed turbines.
+The 'photomontage viewpoints', or locations of photomontage imagery capture, were selected following the WEDGs (DoEHLG, 2006), GLVIA3 (LI & IEMA, 2013) and SNH Guidance v.2.2 (2017).
+The selection of viewpoints is designed to provide a representative range of views of the proposed turbines.

-Viewpoints were chosen after compiling the 'Visual Baseline' (Section 14.5 of Chapter 14).
+A total of 15 no. photomontage viewpoints (named as VP01-VP15) were chosen after compiling the 'Visual Baseline' section of the LVIA (Section 13.5 of Chapter 13).
 The main purpose of establishing the visual baseline was to identify the key visual receptors that should be considered for viewpoint selection.
-To this end the following six types of receptors were identified:
+To this end, the following seven types of receptors were identified:

 - Designated Scenic Routes and Views;

-- OSi Viewing Areas
+- Viewing Areas (e.g. marked on Ordnance Survey Ireland [OSi] maps);

-- > Settlements;
+- > Settlements

-- Recreational Routes:
+- Recreational Routes, including:

-- Waymarked Walking Routes;
+- Waymarked Walking Trails;

 - Cycle Routes;

 - Scenic Drives;

 - Tourist Routes;

 - Recreational, Cultural Heritage and Tourist Destinations;

-- > Transport Routes;
+- Transport Routes;

 - Residential Receptors.

-These visual receptors are listed in tables under the sections identified above in Chapter 14, along with theoretical visibility at those locations indicated by ZTV mapping.
-After all key visual receptors were identified, a Visual Receptor Preliminary Analysis was carried out to eliminate selected visual receptors from further assessment due to the following reasons:
+In Chapter 13, these visual receptors are listed in tables under the sections identified above, along with theoretical visibility at those locations indicated by ZTV mapping.
+After all key visual receptors were identified, a preliminary analysis of the receptors was conducted to scope out selected visual receptors from further assessment due to the following reasons: